Datadae/PowerBI-Project1/README.md

 # **Project Description**

-In this Project I analyze and gained insight on "Mountian climbers Accident dataset".
-Climbers who died while attempting to summit the world's eight thousanders.
+In this project, I conducted a comprehensive analysis of the 'Mountain Climbers Accident Dataset,' specifically targeting fatalities that occurred during attempts to summit the world's highest peaks, commonly referred to as the eight-thousanders.
+The primary objective was to extract valuable insights regarding the circumstances, patterns, and contributing factors associated with these tragic incidents.

 ## **About Dataset**